rajsvmahendra/rajsvmahendra/README.md

 ---

-I build projects to understand systems better and to present data clearly.
+I build projects to make data understandable and interfaces usable.